carlosdagos/haskell-sql-edsl-demo/slides/presentation.md

 ## Sample application and design

-In short, we'll need plenty of queries to match all the possible combinations of flags that I can accept.
+In short, we'll need plenty of queries to match all the possible combinations of options that I can accept.

-- I can compose flags
+- I can compose options
 - Can I compose my queries?

 ---